Sonoma County, California: Other water bodies

 The boundary with Marin County runs from the mouth of the Estero Americano at Bodega Bay, up Americano Creek, then overland to San Antonio Creek and down the Petaluma River to its mouth at the northwest corner of San Pablo Bay, which adjoins San Francisco Bay.
 The southern edge of Sonoma County comprises the northern shore of San Pablo Bay between the Marin County border at the Petaluma River and the border with Solano County at Sonoma Creek.
 Sonoma County has no incorporated communities directly on the shore of San Pablo Bay.
-At the present, there is only a private marina with related facilities called Port Sonoma near the mouth of the Petaluma River.
-However, the Petaluma River, which flows into San Pablo Bay, is navigable up to the city of Petaluma.

 The Petaluma River, Tolay Creek, and Sonoma Creek enter the bay at the county's southernmost tip.
 The intertidal zone where they join the bay is the vast Napa Sonoma Marsh.

 Americano Creek, the Petaluma River, Tolay Creek, and Sonoma Creek are the principal streams draining the southern portion of the county.
-The Sonoma Valley is drained by Sonoma Creek, whose major tributaries are Yulupa Creek, Graham Creek, Calabazas Creek, Schell Creek, and Carriger Creek; Arroyo Seco Creek is tributary to Schell Creek.
+The Sonoma Valley is drained by Sonoma Creek, whose major tributaries are Yulupa Creek, Graham Creek, Calabazas Creek, Schell Creek, and Carriger Creek; Arroyo Seco Creek is a tributary to Schell Creek.
 Other creeks include Foss, Felta, and Mill.

 Lakes and reservoirs in the county include Lake Sonoma, Tolay Lake, Lake Ilsanjo, Santa Rosa Creek Reservoir, Lake Ralphine, and Fountaingrove Lake.